 While San Franciscans claim to have invented everything from fortune cookies to sourdough bread, they did not invent Irish Coffee.
 The Buena Vista Café does have a long-term relationship with the Irish sipper, however.

 The legend goes that the drink was first created by Joe Sheridan, an Irish chef, in the 1940s.
 Chef Sheridan worked at the Flying Boat restaurant at the Foynes Airport in County Limerick.
 When a passenger flight had to return due to inclement weather, he was tasked to whip up something warm and tasty for the now-stranded passengers.
-Driven by the famous Irish hospitality Joe Sheridan rustled up the now world-famous cocktail as a balm for the travelers.
+Driven by the famous Irish hospitality Joe Sheridan rustled up the now world-famous cocktail as a balm for travelers.

 It wouldn’t be a good legend, let alone an Irish one, without a little controversy.
-Some sources claim that Chef Sheridan had studied the art of coffee and liquor blending from Michael Nugent, his boss and local hotel proprietor.
-Another legend claims that Nugent was the creator of the Irish Coffee, having developed a love of whiskey in coffee during the war.
+Some sources claim that Chef Sheridan had studied the art of coffee and liquor blending from Michael Nugent, his boss, and local hotel proprietor.
+Another legend claims that Nugent was the creator of Irish Coffee, having developed a love of whiskey in coffee during the war.
 He floats cream on the top as a way of covering up what was really in the glass.

 I leave you to decide which legend you believe.

 Stanton Delaplane is credited with the popularity of Irish Coffee in the US.
 Delaplane was a travel writer and was challenged by the then-owner of the Buena Vista to recreate the drink.
 Many hours and samples later, it still wasn’t quite right.